careforrare/PersonalizedMedicine/care-for-rare/content/en/_index.md

         data-bs-parent="#faqAccordion"
       >
         <div class="accordion-body">
-          An innovative, self-sustaining ecosystem will empower target identification and validation via multi-omics analysis in immunological disorders.​ European Union’s health industry will be strengthened to  become competitive on a global level by collecting and using European patient data.
+          An innovative, self-sustaining ecosystem that includes all players in the healthcare system: clinics and their patients, the IT providers who support our decentralized approach, companies who can develop diagnostic tools and treatment approaches via federated learning, as well as pharmaceuticals and health insurance companies.
+European Union’s health industry will be strengthened to become competitive on a global level by collecting and using European patient data.
         </div>
       </div>
     </div>